Flowers & plants by Air Freight to India

 Exporting to India

-India is one of the most complex yet promising destinations for air freight.
-The country is growing rapidly and the demand for specialized European products — machinery, pharmaceuticals, medical equipment, and high-tech components — is increasing year after year.
+India is one of the most complex yet promising destinations for air cargo.
+The country is growing rapidly, and the demand for specialized European products—machinery, pharmaceuticals, medical equipment, and high-tech components—is increasing year over year.
 Schiphol offers direct cargo flights to Mumbai (BOM), Delhi (DEL), and Bangalore (BLR).

 India is known for its complex customs procedures.
-Import duties are high (on average 10–30% per product category) and documentation requirements are strict.
-An incorrect HS code or incomplete invoice will inevitably lead to delays.
+Import duties are high (averaging 10–30% per product category) and documentation requirements are strict.
+An incorrect HS code or incomplete invoice will almost certainly cause delays.
 Additionally, certain products require prior registration with Indian authorities (BIS, CDSCO for medical devices).

 - BIS registration mandatory for many electronic devices